conoro/withings2gsheets/README.md

 node index.js
 ```

+* The first time you run it, your browser will open and you'll have to login to Withings and provide permission for the app to access your scales data.
 * The code logs what it is doing to the screen.
 * If all has worked ok, your Google Sheet will now have all of your Withings data.
 * If you have a lot of historical data, it will take quite a while.